gnss-sdr/geniuss-place/_docs/04-control-plane.md

 ---
 title: "The Control Plane"
 permalink: /docs/control-plane/
-excerpt: "Managing a network of connected signal processing blocks from the signal source up to the position fix. "
+excerpt: "Configuring and managing a network of connected signal processing blocks from the signal source up to the position fix."
+header:
+  teaser: multi-band-multi-system-flow-graph.png
 modified: 2016-04-13T15:54:02-04:00
 ---
 {% include base_path %}